bhopkinsnc/ccoe-training-ansible/README.md

 ## Wait there is More

-Let bring hello_world to a client because loading ansible on every server and logging in them locally is not what we signed up for right.  :)
+Let bring hello_ansible then next hello_client.
+Because loading ansible on every server and logging in them locally is not what we signed up for right.  :)

 * [hello_ansible](labs/0.hello_ansible/README.md)
 * [hello_client](labs/1.hello_client/README.md)